 I should learn a few publicity tips from Pedro Almodóvar.
-When a movie of mine comes out, I tend to downplay it, saying "I just hope you like it" and such.
+When I put out a film, I tend to downplay it, saying "I just hope you like it" and such.
 Comparatively, Almodóvar raves about Bad Education as "my darkest film since [1986's] Matador."
-I beg to differ.
-The director's previous feature Talk to Her is much darker, and on many more levels, than Bad Education.
+I love his self-confidence, but his previous feature Talk to Her is much darker, on many more levels, than Bad Education.
 I mean, that film involves a male nurse impregnating a comatose patient!
-But I suppose Bad Education does have a dark sheen to it.
+But Bad Education does have a dark sheen to it.

-Aside from the slightly challenging narrative structure and the supposedly incendiary inclusion of a pedophile priest, there's not much worth discussing about Bad Education.
+Aside from the slightly challenging narrative structure, there's not much to say about Bad Education.
 It's a serviceable semi-thriller – a gay film noir, if you will.
-Its main selling point is its young star, Mexican actor Gael García Bernal, the art house heartthrob of the year.
-Almodóvar is canny enough to know that, if there's one thing that will get more butts in seats than his own name, it's Bernal - who in fact puts in a brave, no-nonsense performance in multiple roles.
+Its main selling point is its young star, Mexican actor Gael García Bernal, the art house heartthrob of the moment.
+Almodóvar is canny enough to know that, if there's one thing that will get more butts in seats than his own name, it's Bernal, who in fact puts in a brave, no-nonsense performance in multiple roles.